 Have your grandparents or great-grandparents ever shared their memories of the Great Depression?
 Do you recall following the events of Japan’s sudden plunge into recession following their massive increase in wealth during the 1980s?
 Do you know anyone who lost their retirement savings in the 2008 mortgage crisis?

 Mighty empires have fallen.
 Bull markets have gone bear.
 Decades of compound interest can vanish overnight.
 Our culture assigns great fame to the latest pop star, then destroys her with gossip and scandal.
-One man’s media domination gives way to the next with more outrageous content.
+One man’s media domination gives way to the next.

 While the world seeks more and more of all it can acquire, Christ calls us by command and example to seek humility and servitude.
 His apostle Paul wrote that Jesus had enabled him to live with either much or little.
 Throughout history the Church has retained its greatest witness by shunning worldly gain and giving all of herself to her Lord’s cause.